 When you get a tattoo the ink is injected directly into the second layer of skin, referred to as the “dermis”.
 The skin atop the dermis is called the “epidermis” and acts as a sheer veil over top of the actual tattoo.

 Glow in the dark tattoo

-4. The philosopher Confucius was against tattoos because he propagated that the human body is a gift
+6. The philosopher Confucius was against the practice of tattooing because he propagated that the human body is a gift

 Punishment with tattoos